mneck/land-grab/README.md

 ### The Map

 The map is a 12x12 grid.
 The edges of the map are water tiles.
-The 11x11 grid composing the island has edges that are randomly either land (50% chance) or water (50% chance) tiles.
+The 11x11 border of the island is composed of either land (50% chance) or water (50% chance) tiles.
 The 2x2 interior of the island is composed of either forest (50% chance) or mountain (50% chance) tiles.
-The 4x4 tiles at the center of the map are either land (33% chance), mountain (33% chance), or land (33% chance) tiles.
-Even if the 4x4 interior of the map is composed entirely of mountains and the 11x11 edges of the map are entirely composed of water, the players are still left with 36 tiles on which to build settlements and farms.
-Such an outcome would be extremely improbable.
+The 4x4 tiles at the center of the map are either land (33% chance), mountain (33% chance), or land (34% chance) tiles.
+Even if in the very unlikely event that the 4x4 interior of the map is composed entirely of mountains and the 11x11 edges of the map are entirely composed of water, the players are still left with 36 tiles on which to build settlements and farms.

 #### Map template